-The only potential downside of this top performer is that the soft, luxurious leather may potentially stretch or show wear quicker than lower-grade materials, and it's one of the priciest models we tested.
-Still, for a noticeably refined fit and top-tier comfort, we think this FootJoy glove is worth the investment.
+The only potential downside of this top performer is that the soft, luxurious leather may potentially stretch or show wear more quickly than lower-grade materials, and it's one of the priciest models we tested.
+Still, for a noticeably refined fit and top-tier comfort, we think the FootJoy Pure Touch Limited glove is worth the investment.

-The Callaway OptiColor Leather Glove spruces up the typical bland white golf glove marketplace with an assortment of colors — and does so with a respectable performance at a reasonable price.
+The Callaway OptiColor Leather spruces up the typical bland white golf glove marketplace with an assortment of colors — and does so with a respectable performance at a reasonable price.
 The Opti Feel+ leather has an ideal thickness to balance comfort and feel, and we found the overall construction and fit to be excellent.
 Overall, we were very pleased with this glove's performance.
-Toss in its middle of the road price tag, and you've got an attainable glove that provides an excellent value.
+Toss in its middle-of-the-road price tag, and you've got an attainable glove that provides excellent value.

-While the OptiColor has superb fit and feel, the leather isn't as soft or grippy as other high-end models constructed of more luxurious and supple materials.
-Moreover, if you're a fan of the traditional white golf glove, you may be disappointed that this glove is only available in bold colors.
+While the Callaway OptiColor has a superb fit and feel, the leather isn't as soft or grippy as other high-end models constructed of more luxurious and supple materials.
+Moreover, if your taste is more classic than bold, the bright colors offered by OptiColor may not be what you're looking for.
 The OptiColor is still one of our favorite overall models, and it's one of the best at balancing comfort, performance, and value.

 With a bargain price tag and surprisingly high-quality construction, the MG Dynagrip makes a 100% Cabretta leather glove easily attainable for golfers of all budgets.
 The thin, soft leather helps enhance grip with the club while still retaining a good amount of feel, inspiring confidence and control.
 The low sticker price provides excellent value and is one of the only 100% Cabretta leather gloves available in this price range, which is usually dominated by models with lower-grade synthetic materials.

-While the Dynagrip's materials and construction are very good for such an affordable model, the leather is still a bit thinner and less refined than that of the top-end gloves, which is to be expected at such a low price.
+While the MG Dynagrip's materials and construction are very good for such an affordable model, the leather is still a bit thinner and less refined than that of the top-end gloves, which is to be expected at such a low price.
 The overall fit is also somewhat bulkier, potentially leading to extra bunched-up material that could reduce grip quality and club feel.
 Overall, though, the Dynagrip is a worthy competitor and our top choice for golfers on a shoestring budget who still want a leather glove experience.

 We appreciate the Titleist Players glove for its top-tier materials and tailored fit.
-It's similar in this way to our favorite model, the FootJoy Pure Touch, but the FootJoy has a larger flexible elastic wrist cuff, making it adaptable to a wider range of hand sizes.
-The Titleist has much smaller elastic inserts for a more precise, custom feeling fit.
+It's similar in this way to our favorite model, the FootJoy Pure Touch Limited, but the FootJoy has a larger flexible elastic wrist cuff, making it adaptable to a wider range of hand sizes.
+This Titleist glove has much smaller elastic inserts for a more precise, custom feeling fit.
 Both models have top-quality craftsmanship and soft, supple, high-end leather that provides excellent grip and feel.